A look back one of the many great Late, Late Show cameos over the years

-It wouldn't be the Late Late Toy Show without a surprise appearance from a celebrity and this year Ed Sheeran was one of those who stepped up to the plate.
+It wouldn't be the Late Late Toy Show without a surprise appearance from a celebrity and last year Ed Sheeran was one of those who stepped up to the plate.

 Sheeran appeared to sing his song 'Leave Your Life' with the Toy Show choir - but it appeared one of the children in the choir wasn't the biggest fan of his music.